xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

-## Apex basic
-1. Standard controller & custom controller:
-    - Standard controller: by using standard controller you need not have to write apex code.
-Standard controller can be accessed on one object and referenced by visualforce page.
-It also  provides some save, cancel, clone for that object.
-Standard controller provides the same functionality what standard pages provide
-    - custom controller: A custom controller is an Apex class that implements all of the logic for a page without leveraging a standard controller.
-Use custom controllers when you want your Visualforce page to run entirely in system mode, which does not enforce the permissions and field-level security of the current user.
-    - A controller extension
-        - is an Apex class that extends the functionality of a standard or custom controller.
-Use controller extensions when:
-        - You want to leverage the built-in functionality of a standard controller but override one or more actions, such as edit, view, save, or delete.
-        - You want to add new actions.
-        - You want to build a Visualforce page that respects user permissions.
-Although a controller extension class executes in system mode, if a controller extension extends a standard controller, the logic from the standard controller does not execute in system mode.
-Instead, it executes in user mode, in which permissions, field-level security, and sharing rules of the current user apply.

 ## Web Service
 2. How external app access salesforce?
     - apex rest api: when we want to expose apex classes and methods we use this so that external app can access you code through rest architecture. it supports both oauth and session id for authorization.